ShakesVision/PoetryJustification/README.md

   - `<div class="sher2"></div>` for two columns.
 3. Write poetry lines inside div tags.

+# Features
+Double column
+  - Distributed by space you can change
+  - Responsive, as width are defined using percentages
+  - Both column widths are same irrespective of the content length in them

+Single column
+  - Gap after every she'rs (2 lines)

 # Demo
 https://shakesvision.github.io/PoetryJustification/

-Star it if you've used it.
+Star the repo if you've used it.

 Want to see more interesting stuff?
 Here's my Urdu blog: https://ur.shakeeb.in/